Team-Fjorden/ios-sdk/Readme.md

 #### Restore Connection on App Launch

-Call `start()` on `GripManager` as soon as your app launches.
-By design, this method doesn't trigger anything that requires user input.
+Call `GripManager.default.start()` as soon as your app launches.
+By design, this method doesn't trigger anything that requires user input, so it is always safe to call.
 If you have paired a grip before, it will try to connect it.
 If it isn't available, it will time out after 5.0 seconds.

-The timeout is configurable (`GripManager.default.timeoutThreshold`).
+> You can change this timeout using a custom `GripManager.Configuration`, then pass it when setting up the grip manager `GripManager.default.configure(with: custom)`

 If Bluetooth access isn't allowed, `unauthorized` will be returned.

 #### Forget a configured grip

 In order to fully forget a paired grip, you have to call `GripManager.default.disconnectAndForgotBondedGrip()`.
 Afterwards, you **have** to direct users to Settings.app -> Bluetooth -> Fjorden Grip, let them tap the blue `i` button, and select “Forget this device”.
 Sadly, there is no programmatic way to achieve this.

 ## State

+The `GripManager` exposes a `state` property you can read at all times.

 ```swift
 public enum State: Equatable {